petermgrund/HUN/_about/locations/Tyrvhuln.md

 category: "Locations"
 ---

 **Tyrvhuln** is the capital city of <a href="{{ '/about/locations/Hverland' | relative_url }}">Hverland</a>.
 With a population of 81,740 as of 2022, it is also the most populous settlement in the country, housing over 60% of the national population.
 The city is positioned in the southwestern coves of Eyjateyja island, the largest in the Hverland archipelago.
-The city and serves as the heart of the country's political, economic, and cultural activities.
-Covering an area of 124 square kilometers, Tyrvhuln boasts a high density of 660 residents per square kilometer.
+The city is the heart of the country's political, economic, and cultural activities.
+Covering an area of 124 square kilometers, Tyrvhuln has a high density of 660 residents per square kilometer.

 <img src="{{ '/assets/img/hverhofn_skyline.jpg' | relative_url }}" alt="Tyrvhuln" class="img-fluid" style="max-width: 50%;">
 <br/><small>Skyline</small>